-3.7 Additional sampling, testing and monitoring activities related to the facility's most challenging conditions are captured in the existing in-house program as described above.
+- 3.7 Additional sampling, testing and monitoring activities related to the facility's most challenging conditions are captured in the existing in-house program as described above. - 3.8 There are no relevant upstream sampling, testing and monitoring activities that take place for the Temiskaming Shores Drinking Water Systems.

-- 3.8 There are no relevant upstream sampling, testing and monitoring activities that take place for the Temiskaming Shores Drinking Water Systems. - 3.9 Sampling, testing and monitoring results are readily accessible to the Owner at the Haileybury Water Treatment Plant.
+3.9 Sampling, testing and monitoring results are readily accessible to the Owner at the Kirkland Lake Process and Compliance office and/or Haileybury Water Treatment Plant.

-Owners are provided Quarterly Operations Reports which discusses regulatory results and operational issues.
+The Owner is provided Quarterly Operations Reports which discusses regulatory results and operational issues.
 Owners are also provided with an annual summary of sampling, testing and monitoring results through the SDWA O. Reg.
 170/03 Section 11 - Annual Report, Schedule 22 - Municipal Summary Report and through the Management Review process outlined in OP-20 Management Review.